 There are various styles of iced tea.
 Using a teapot that has an infuser, I tend to usually use dried leaves.
 If I'm using other fresh ingredients, depending how many, I use fresh leaves like a decoration, floating around freely.

 Note: Everyone's taste varies.
-I based this off the unstable amounts I usually choose, depending on how much I feel like eating more or less of.
-You can add or subtract ingredients, and it's amounts, to your taste buds desires.
+I based this on the unstable amounts I usually choose, depending on how much I feel like eating more or less of.
+You can add or subtract ingredients and amounts to your taste buds' desires.
 Or, if you have allergies, you could always change the ingredients for a substitute.
 Experiments in foods are always an interesting adventure!

 - Another idea which I love contains tomatoes, the chocolate mint leaves, cucumbers, and a little mozzarella and red wine vinaigrette.
 I just cut up the tomatoes, as well as cut and skin the cucumbers, add little bits of mozzarella and chopped chocolate mint leaves, then mix it into a small amount of red wine vinaigrette.

 - My third favorite is really just a fruit salad.
 You could use strawberries, watermelon, cantaloupe, mandarin oranges, pears, and other berries of your choice for this one.
 I will first wash them off, and then cut them into bite size pieces.
 I also like to cut/rip the chocolate mint leaves into smaller pieces, so the chocolate mint leaves aren't too overwhelming.
 However you create your fruit salad is up to you.

 Note: If you add chocolate mint leaves into any recipe, be it cookies, fudge, or other baked goods, you may want to chop them into small sprinkle sized pieces so it doesn't seem so awkward biting into something and getting a huge chunk of leaf to gnaw on.
 Subtle is sometimes better.
 There is a variety of ideas you can try:

 - And so on!